newcontext-oss/kitchen-terraform/README.md

 The default `variables` collection is empty.

-### [Kitchen::Verifier::Terraform]
+### Verifier

+The [verifier] is responsible for verifying the behaviour of any server instances in the Terraform state.

-[Kitchen::Verifier::Terraform]: lib/kitchen/verifier/terraform.rb
+[verifier]: lib/kitchen/verifier/terraform.rb

+#### Actions

+##### kitchen verify

-The verifier is responsible for verifying the server instances in the Terraform state using [Inspec profiles].
+The verifier verifies the configured server instances in the Terraform state using [Inspec profiles].

 [Inspec profiles]: https://github.com/chef/inspec/blob/master/docs/profiles.rst

 #### Configuration

-The verifier inherits from [kitchen-inspec] so any configuration supported by that verifier should be supported by this verifier, with the exception of the `port` and `username` configuration which are specified under `groups`.
+The verifier inherits from [kitchen-inspec] and should support any configuration defined by that plugin with the exception of the `port` and `username` configuration which are specified under `groups`.

 [kitchen-inspec]: https://github.com/chef/kitchen-inspec/